"STARTER KIT" FOR

 For Medical School Is Murder, by Dirk Wyle

-• The first clues that Prof. Peterson was murdered
+• What were the first clues that Prof. Peterson was murdered

-• Clues to the identity of the murderer
+• Discuss the clues to the identity of the murderer.

-• Clues for the motivation of the murderer
+• Discuss the clues for the motivation of the murderer.

 • Did anyone other than Ben suspect foul play?
 If so, what kept them from acting?